 The annual Laing Retirement Clubs Summer Luncheon is supported by members of the Laing family and the Laing Family Trusts.
-As the event was cancelled in 2020, there were £nil contributions received during the year (2019: £25,000).
+In 2023, there were £20,000 contributions received during the year (2022: £20,000).

 There were no related party transactions other than those listed above.